Deborah Birx said Trump was being given ‘parallel data’ on covid-19

 The 79-minute sit-down interview was Birx’s first since formally exiting her role advising the Trump administration.
-Birx told host Margaret Brennan that she “always” considered quitting her job, for which she alternately drew criticism from other scientists and Trump.
+Birx told host Margaret Brennan that she “always” considered quitting her job, during which she alternately drew criticism from other scientists and Trump.

 She said she will probably retire from her job at the Centers for Disease Control and Prevention within weeks after helping the Biden administration with its transition.